Aalphakeem-Adroit/airbnb-clone-project/README.md

 - Branding is reinforced through consistent colors and type hierarchy.
 - Design decisions become faster and more scalable for future updates.

 ---

+## 👥 Project Roles and Responsibilities

+### 📌 Project Manager
+- Oversees project planning, execution, and delivery.
+- Manages timelines, resources, and team coordination.
+- Ensures communication between stakeholders and the development team.

+### 🎨 Designers
+- Create wireframes, mockups, and prototypes for the application.
+- Define UI/UX guidelines (colors, typography, layouts).
+- Ensure a user-friendly, accessible, and visually appealing design.

+### 💻 Frontend Developers
+- Implement the UI based on the designers’ mockups.
+- Ensure responsiveness and cross-browser compatibility.
+- Integrate frontend components with backend APIs.

+### ⚙️ Backend Developers
+- Build and maintain the server-side logic, APIs, and database.
+- Ensure secure authentication and data management.
+- Optimize application performance and scalability.

+### 🧪 QA/Testers
+- Develop and execute test cases (manual & automated).
+- Identify and report bugs or inconsistencies.
+- Ensure the product meets quality standards before release.

+### 🚀 DevOps Engineers
+- Manage deployment pipelines and CI/CD processes.
+- Monitor server performance and ensure system reliability.
+- Handle cloud services, scaling, and security configurations.

+### 👑 Product Owner
+- Defines the vision and goals of the project.
+- Prioritizes features and manages the product backlog.
+- Acts as the voice of the customer and business needs.

+### 📢 Scrum Master
+- Facilitates Agile ceremonies (stand-ups, sprint planning, retrospectives).
+- Removes obstacles that block team progress.
+- Ensures the team follows Agile principles for smooth delivery.

+---

+✅ Together, these roles collaborate to ensure the project is well-planned, user-focused, technically robust, and delivered on time with high quality.

+---